Garrett County, September 2020

 Viscid violet cort mushroom

-At the southern end of the maze, we saw a large boulder with a tree root growing up one side, second photo, first column.
+At the southern end of the maze, we saw a large boulder with a tree root growing up one side.

 I found what I originally thought to be a waxcap mushroom but I was later told it was a amanita flavoconia (yellow patches) mushroom.